stevedekorte/vertex.js/README.txt

 META-SLOT CONVENTIONS
 ---------------------

 By convention the meta slots "type" and "data" are used to indicate the node's type and to store raw data associated with it.
-Only primitive nodes types (such as String and Number) should contain data values.
+Only primitive nodes types (such as String, Number, etc) should contain data values.
 The meta slot names "_user", "_permissions" and "_access" are reserved for future use.

 GARBAGE COLLECTION
 ------------------

-Every so many writes, a garbage collection cycle is started which uses bits of server idle time to do incremental collection (both mark and sweep stages are incrmental).
+When the database grows above it's highwater mark (10% larger than when it was started) a garbage collection cycle begins which uses bits of server idle time to do incremental collection (both mark and sweep stages are incremental).
 When complete, non-referenced nodes are deleted.

 REQUESTS, RESPONSES AND TRANSACTIONS